 Documentation

-ISA 450 in Your Jurisdiction
+ISA 450 in your jurisdiction

 Netherlands.
 COS 450 follows ISA 450 closely.
 AFM inspections regularly examine the summary of uncorrected misstatements and evaluate whether the auditor’s conclusion on materiality is well-supported.
 The AFM has noted deficiencies where auditors fail to consider the qualitative aspects of misstatements, or where the aggregate of uncorrected misstatements approaches materiality without the auditor performing additional procedures.